romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How is audit access to a repository typically managed on GitHub?
+Q: How is audit access to a repository typically managed on GitHub?
 <details><summary>Show the answer</summary><p>

 - **By utilizing GitHub's built-in audit logs feature, which tracks and records all actions taken within the repository for review and compliance purposes**